PaddlePaddle/models/PaddleCV/object_detection/docs/GETTING_STARTED.md

 python tools/infer.py -c configs/faster_rcnn_r50_1x.yml --infer_dir=demo
 ```

-The predicted and visualized images are saved in `output` by default, uers also can change the saved directory by specifying `--savefile=`.
-For more help please run `python tools/infer.py --helo`.
+The predicted and visualized images are saved in `output` by default, users can change saved directory by specifying `--savefile=`.
+For more help please run `python tools/infer.py --help`.

 ## FAQ

 Q: Why the loss may be NaN when using single GPU to train?

 A: The default learning rate is adapt to multi-device training, when use single GPU and small batch size, you need to decrease `base_lr` by corresponding multiples.